An opportunity to apply for a funded full-time PhD in the Faculty of Health and Applied Sciences at UWE Bristol.

 In addition, full-time tuition fees will be covered for up to three years.
 The studentship will also fully cover the research costs (consumables budget).

-If applying from overseas, a recognised English language qualification is also required.
+A recognised English language qualification is required.

 How to apply